ViktorNova/nsm-git/README.md

-nsm-patchbay
+stagepatch
 =======
 Persistent patchbay for [non session manager](http://non.tuxfamily.org/nsm/) Based on aj-snapshot

-This doesn't work yet, and I am just starting to learn Python.
-I'm using https://github.com/rhetr/nsm-git as a basis
+### Note: This doesn't quite work yet, check back soon

+The NSM bits of this are based on https://github.com/rhetr/nsm-git

 Requirements
 ------------